Updated: Jun 15, 2021

 This did cement the industry of Japanese knife making.

-It’s the year 2021, Echizen a city that is from 700 years is famous for Japanese knives making.
+It’s the year 2021, Echizen a city that is for 700 years is famous for Japanese knives making.

-During his interview with the business insider you could feel the amount of respect and cherish Japanese knives do have in the Japanese cultural.
+During his interview with the business insider you could feel the amount of respect and cherish Japanese knives do have in the Japanese culture.

 “The importance of a knife comes from the soul of the person using it, it’s my mother’s knife, it’s a Japanese knife” Takamura said these words.